Read time 5 minutes

 It allows to export multiple files altogether or selectively.
 Using this tool, you can also convert EML files into MSG format and also migrate to Office 365 cloud.
 The interface is very friendly which you can confirm by working on its free demo version.
 Have a good Windows Live Mail to Outlook migration!

-Windows Live Mail application error ID 0x800CCC79 can be fixed using the manual solutions but migrating from Windows Live Mail email client to Outlook is the best option.
-Hence, a secure and reliable EML to PST Converter tool is recommended for users.
+You can resolve the Windows Live Mail application error with ID 0x800CCC79 through manual methods, but the optimal solution is to migrate from the Windows Live Mail email client to Outlook.
+Therefore, we recommend using a dependable and secure EML to Outlook PST Converter tool for this transition.